cleverhans-lab/capc-demo/README.md

 You can skip directly to Method 1 (Tmux and Terminal) below to run the CaPC demo.

-To run jupyter notebook from the container, execute the following command:
+To run CaPC without HE-transformer (private inference), run the separate file `run_protocol.py`and jupyter notebook from the container as presented in the following sections.

 ### Run the CaPC protocol from a file: